-Defines the location for the files in which mod_manager stores configuration details. mod_manager also uses this location for generated keys for shared memory and lock files.
+Defines the location for the files in which mod_manager stores configuration details. mod_manager also uses this location to store generated keys for shared memory and lock files.
 This must be an absolute path name.

-It is recommended that this path be on a local drive, and not a NFS share.
-The default value is /logs/.
+It is recommended that this path be set explicitly and on a local drive, not an NFS share.
+The default value is platform/httpd specific.